 Although it is not currently a problem, it could become so at any point in time, even though it might only be for a short time.
 If there is a surge in popularity for P2P lending platforms, we will have a situation where lots of lenders are competing to lend while there are not enough borrowers, which will result in a higher cash drag, because you have to wait your turn.

 To put this into practice, let’s say that the interest rates you earn when lending are 10%, but, on average during the year, half your money is sitting as cash in your lending account with no borrowers available.
 With just half your money being lent and the other half in cash, it means you’re actually earning just 5%.

 That’s an extreme example.
 Cash drag is not usually anything like that much.
 In fact, it typically reduces a 10% rate down to between 9.4% and 9.8%.

-Considering these potential downsides, I think that investing in P2P lending platforms and Mintos, in particular, is a very good deal for investors in 2019, because there aren’t any other readily available investment opportunities with such a favorable risk-return profile.
+Considering these potential downsides, I think that investing in P2P lending platforms and Mintos, in particular, is a very good deal for investors, because there aren’t any other readily available investment opportunities with such a favorable risk-return profile.

 Foreign Exchange Risk (or Opportunity)

 You can invest in loans across 12 other currencies apart from EUR, including USD, GBP and RUB.
 This means that when you convert back to Euro, you might lose money depending on how the rates have moved in the meantime.
 This could, however, also be an opportunity to make extra returns.
 I’ve seen investors using currency arbitrage to raise their overall returns to 15-20% which is really impressive.